-A self-development exercise that brings fast results for me is listening to audiobooks or podcasts on my commute to work.
+A personal development activity that brings fast results for me is listening to audiobooks or podcasts on my commute to work.
 It’s a great way to make use of time that otherwise would be lost in traffic.
-In the car or not, it’s helpful to read about your industry, your potential customers or your profession as a whole; you can get very valuable insights and apply them right to your business or your career and your life.
+In the car or not, it’s helpful to read about your industry, your potential customers or your profession as a whole; you can get valuable insights and apply them right to your business or your career and your life.

-7. Read a book every day for 20 minutes.
+7. Read a book every day as a personal development activity.

 People spend hours using their phones and surfing social networks every day.
-We can all—and I, personally do—take 20 minutes out of the day to read a book, too.
-Forming and starting small habits that are not so ambitious at the beginning is a very important and powerful way to change our main habits and routines.
+We can all—and I, personally, do—take 20 minutes out of the day to read a book too.
+Forming and starting small habits is an important and powerful way to change our main habits and routines.
 Start small and scale.

 8. Write things down.

 I’ve always enjoyed writing down a to-do list or goals or just journaling in general.
 Writing things down drills your goals into your nervous system and makes you much more likely to accomplish them.
 Taking time to reflect is a great way to accelerate your personal development, too, as long as you’re consistent and thoughtful in your approach.

 I like to have an open, honest discussion with those around me about what I can do better as a friend, colleague, peer, etc. Having an open discussion is a great way to have a judgment-free talk about how you can improve yourself.

 10. Ask for feedback—it’s an important personal development activity.

 I find asking for feedback from colleagues and peers to be a great form of self-development.
 Outside feedback helps us cut through our own tunnel vision and find areas of improvement.